dupr/duprkit/doc/instructions.md

 * Install the `.deb` package from the release page, or simply install with `make install`.

-* Fetch your favorite recipe collection, or just the default collection e.g. `dupr fetch'.
+* Fetch your favorite recipe collection, or just the default collection e.g. `flink fetch'.

 * Find your target `.rcp` file.

 * Review the `.rcp` file to make sure it's safe.

-* Build .deb packages: `dupr deb xxx.rcp`.
-Or build the .dsc files: `dupr dsc xxx.rcp`.
-Or simply prepare the debianized source tree: `dupr u xxx.rcp`.
+* Build .deb packages: `flink deb xxx.rcp`.
+Or build the .dsc files: `flink dsc xxx.rcp`.
+Or simply prepare the debianized source tree: `flink u xxx.rcp`.

 ## Create New Recipe

 * Install `duprkit`, same as above.

-* Create a new recipe for package foobar: `dupr c foobar`.
-If you don't need the comments in the template, use `dupr m foobar`.
+* Create a new recipe for package foobar: `flink c foobar`.
+If you don't need the comments in the template, use `flink m foobar`.

 * Edit `foobar.rcp` until it works well.